thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 {: id="ssl-about"}
 ## About SSL
-To enable SSL for ThoughtSpot web service, you need to provide your organization's SSL certificate tailored to ThoughtSpot service URL.
-If you do not have an SSL certificate, there are options:
+To enable SSL for the ThoughtSpot web service, you must provide your organization's SSL certificate for the ThoughtSpot service URL.
+If you do not have this certificate, you have the following options:

 -   Check with your IT department if they have an SSL certificate you can use.
 -   Obtain the certificate from an issuing authority.
--   Use the default SSL certificate installed in ThoughtSpot nodes.
+-   Use the default SSL certificate on the ThoughtSpot nodes.
--   Disable SSL (but lose the security it provides).
-Use the following command:
+-   Disable SSL using the `tscli ssl off` command.

-    ```
-    tscli ssl off
-    ```
-ThoughtSpot works with a wide variety of SSL types, from a wide variety of vendors.
+ThoughtSpot supports a wide variety of SSL types.

 {: id="ssl-ports"}
 ## Required ports